-- Determine nature and advisability of team involvement - If District or Building Response Team is needed, acquire release from currently assigned responsibility - Step 2: Acquire facts and circumstances as to the nature of the trauma/loss - Step 3: Determine groups and/or individuals most affected by the trauma (target population) - Step 4: Assist Incident Commander/Superintendent in the following: - Arrange for staff meeting and formulate staff meeting agenda - Disseminate information to staff, parents, students, media, etc. (ex. letters, etc.) - Determine logistical needs (ex. work space, crisis center, counseling rooms, class schedules, etc.) - Step 5: Assignment of team members and other staff to individual tasks - Step 6: Provide Post Incident Response Services - Conduct faculty meeting with all building staff and plan follow up meetings - Conduct classroom meetings in seriously affected classes by school counselor - Assess needs and arrange for follow-up meetings with individuals and small groups - Crisis Team "debriefing" at the end of the day - Provide substitutes and aides as back-up staff for teachers - Crisis workers in offices to aid office staff to deal with parents' telephone calls and questions
+- Determine nature and advisability of team involvement - If District or Building Response Team is needed, acquire release from currently assigned responsibility - Determine if regional support is needed via Questar III or other agencies

+Step 2: Acquire facts and circumstances as to the nature of the trauma/loss

+Step 3: Determine groups and/or individuals most affected by the trauma (target population) Step 4: Assist Incident Commander/Superintendent in the following:

+- Arrange for staff meeting and formulate staff meeting agenda - Disseminate information to staff, parents, students, media, etc. (ex. letters, etc.) - Determine logistical needs (ex. work space, crisis center, counseling rooms, class schedules, etc.) - Assign locations for family services, as needed - Request support from outside agencies

+Step 5: Assignment of team members and other staff to individual tasks Step 6:

+Provide Post Incident Response Services

+- Conduct faculty meeting with all building staff and plan follow up meetings - Conduct classroom meetings in seriously affected classes by school counselor - Assess needs and arrange for follow-up meetings with individuals and small groups - Crisis Team "debriefing" at the end of the day - Provide substitutes and aides as back-up staff for teachers - Crisis workers in offices to aid office staff to deal with parents' telephone calls and questions - Meet with families involved in crisis

-Step 7: Follow-up plans for ending Crisis Team involvement
+Step 7: Follow-up plans for ending Post Response Team involvement

-- Staff meeting to go over staff questions and needs - Provide feedback to teachers regarding individual student needs - Refer students and others to appropriate building personnel or other helping resources in the community - Arrange for meeting with Crisis Response Team to determine effectiveness of the Crisis Response Plan in addressing the needs for the incident
+- Staff meeting to go over staff questions and needs - Provide feedback to teachers regarding individual student needs - Refer students and others to appropriate building personnel or other helping resources in the community - Arrange for meeting with Post Response Team to determine effectiveness of the Crisis Response Plan in addressing the needs for the incident